oasis-tcs/tosca-specs/tosca_2_0/TOSCA-v2.0.md

 representations* to be created as graphs.
 Service templates consist of **node templates** from which node representations are created, and **relationship templates** from which relationship representations are created.
-Note that whereas TOSCA does not standardize representations, it does standardize grammar for defining templates.
+Note that while TOSCA does not standardize representations, it does standardize the grammar for defining templates.

 The use of templates supports reuse of service designs while at the same time allowing for service-specific variability.
 Specifically,